#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Use action verbs

 Keep your bullet points accomplishment-focused by starting with a strong action verb — your bullet points should be in the format [action verb] + [what you did] + [result].
+If you’re struggling to get started, use this bullet point builder to help you create powerful resume bullet points from the ground up.

-Include hard numbers and metrics
+Include numbers and metrics

 Stick to relevant achievements